unframed/JSONModel.php/README.md

 ?>
 ~~~

-We will see further what else `repair` can do for its applications.
+We will see further what else this static `repair` method can do for its applications.

-But adding missing columns is all it will do for tables.
+Adding missing columns is all `repair` will do for table models.

 Changing types, renaming or removing columns from a database full of data is not a very good idea to start with: it is your application's data and semantic model.

 Now let's see what this new JSON column can do.